 2. Hanging Food Dehydration System

-This Duer Hanging Food Pantry is currently he second best selling hanging food dehydration system, ranking in the top 100 of all food dehydrators.
-Overall the solar dehydrators are not nearly as popular as the electric ones, likely because of the reliance on optimal weather and climate conditions.
+This Duer Hanging Food Pantry is currently the second best selling hanging food dehydration system, ranking in the top 100 of all food dehydrators.
+Overall the solar dehydrators and air dryer systems are not nearly as popular as the electric ones, likely because of the reliance on optimal weather and climate conditions.

 This particular dehydrator has majority 4-5 star ratings, and the unfavorable comments speak to flimsy shelving issues that appear to have been resolved.